Skip to main content

 If this is your situation, we do have contacts within the US that can typically arrange a roll over into an IRA fund that will maintain accounts for a non-resident - but providers can have (very high) minimum balance requirements and this will not be solution for everyone.
 As indicated above, this should be done prior to becoming a tax resident of Australia; rollovers which are initiated while a tax resident of Australia may have Australian tax implications and prior advice should be sought.

 Finally, the most efficient approach to transferring funds from the US to Australia will not normally involve either US or Australian banks - they are usually the least economic approach in terms of both fees and exchange rates.
-It is worth doing some research in terms of the available options - for example, we have a long-standing relationship with OFX, a specialist transfer company listed on the Australian Stock Exchange which provides zero fees and preferential rates - but online providers will usually be the most cost-effective approach.
-It is normally just a matter of advising the pension fund to credit (sic) OFX's New York bank account quoting your account number and the funds will be exchanged into AUD and forwarded directly to your nominated Australian bank account.
+It is worth doing some research in terms of the available options - for example, we have a long-standing relationship with OFX, a specialist transfer company listed on the Australian Stock Exchange which provides zero fees and preferential rates - with online providers usually providing the the most cost-effective approach.

 If you would like to arrange professional advice please complete the Inquiry form below providing details and you will be contacted promptly.